link1905/Unity-SummerRest/README.md

 ![](Screenshots/2_auth_5_auth_request.png)

-If you only call **in EditMode**, you are able to make the request up to now, because we are taking the secret value from the window.
-The window is useless in PlayMode; Before calling an endpoint **in PlayMode**, please make sure that current [ISecretRepository](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Repositories/ISecretRepository.cs) can resolve its auth key
+If you only call **in EditMode**, you are able to start the request up to now, because we are taking the secret value from the window. **The window is useless in PlayMode**; Before calling an endpoint **in PlayMode**, please make sure that current [ISecretRepository](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Repositories/ISecretRepository.cs) can resolve its auth key
 ```csharp
 // Save the secret value